 Yard and garden trimmings, along with fruit and vegetable peelings, can be composted at home in your backyard.
 It can improve soil texture and provide nutrients for healthier, happier plants.

 You can buy composters from the Eco-Centre for $30 each (includes tax).
 Please bring proof of residency.

 Lawn watering restrictions are in effect from May 1 to October 15 every year.
 If you want to give your plants year-round access to warm, un-chlorinated and oxygen-rich water, you can get a rain barrel.
 Each barrel holds up to 341 litres of water.

 The centre partners with various Extended Producer Responsibility (EPR) programs, including Product Care, Call2Recycle, BC Used Oil, Recycle BC, Major Appliance Recycling Roundtable and more.
 EPR is an approach to recycling under which Canadian businesses are responsible for reducing the environmental impact of their products and packaging.
-The centre also partners with BC Children’s Hospital and Diabetes Canada for clothing donations, Discover Books for books and CNIB to collect cell phones for their Phone It Forward program.
+The centre also partners with BC Children’s Hospital and Diabetes Canada for clothing donations, Big Brothers of Greater Vancouver for books and CNIB to collect cell phones for their Phone It Forward program.